Kesh-web/Digitalocean-vm-tutorial/README.md

 doctl auth switch --context "Name of Profile"
 ```

-After that use this command below to get the details of your account
+After that use this command below to get the details of your account.

 ```
 doctl account get